Sino-British Joint Declaration: Sovereignty after 1997

 The Chinese pushed back against the assertion of sovereignty rights and insisted that it was not bound by the 19th-century unequal treaties that ceded Hong Kong to the UK.
 Even if the two sides had agreed on the binding nature of the Treaty of Nanking and Convention of Peking, the vast majority of the colony's land still would have reverted to China at the conclusion of the New Territories lease.
 Because most of the territory's industry was developed there, separating the leased area and returning only that part of the colony to China was economically and logistically infeasible.
 Negotiations were stalled until Britain conceded that it would relinquish sovereignty over the entire territory.
+Thatcher later pointed out in 1997 that if Britain had tried to retain Hong Kong Island, the Chinese did not have to militarily invade as they could have simply just turned off the supply of water in order to make British retention of the territory unviable.

 British attempt to extend administration

 In the second phase of negotiations, the British attempted to negotiate an extension of their administration in Hong Kong past 1997 in exchange for their acknowledgement of Chinese sovereignty.
 This was again soundly rejected by the Chinese as unacceptable.
 The continued stalled state of negotiations precipitated a drop in investor confidence, causing a sharp decline in local property values that culminated with the crash of the Hong Kong dollar's value on Black Saturday in September 1983.

 The talks were entirely conducted without meaningful input from the people of Hong Kong.
 Early in the process, British officials had used the analogy of a "three-legged stool" to describe a scenario where Hong Kong was party to the negotiations with the United Kingdom and China.
 The Chinese government dismissed this idea, claiming that it already represented the interests of the people of Hong Kong.
 Local residents were apprehensive about the prospect of being handed over to Chinese rule and overwhelmingly preferred that Hong Kong remain a British territory; contemporary opinion polls show that 85 per cent of residents favoured this option.
 The Foreign Office rejected holding a general referendum on the future of the colony due to vehement opposition from the Chinese and because it assumed that educating the public on the complexity of the issue would be too difficult.
 Although the Unofficial Members of the Executive and Legislative Councils had repeatedly petitioned the British negotiators to insist on continued administration for as long as possible, they were ultimately unsuccessful.
 By November 1983, the British accepted that they would have no further authority over Hong Kong after 1997.